michaelfangtw/k8s-wordpress-mysql/README.md

 ```

-### Verify Pods
+### 🚀 Check Pods

-Check that the WordPress and MySQL pods are running:
+Check if WordPress and MySQL pods is running:

 ```bash
 kubectl get pods
 ```

-Expected output:
+You should see:

 ```
 kubectl get pods